sergioeval/pythonSendEmailHtml/README.md

 # pythonSendEmailHtml
-Just to send emails using python
+Just to send emails using python Jupyter Notebook